netlify/next-on-netlify/README.md

 The next-on-netlify package adds the `next-on-netlify` command.
 When we run this command, some magic happens to prepare our Next.js app for hosting on Netlify\*.

-We want the next-on-netlify command to run after we build our NextJS application.
+We want the next-on-netlify command to run after we build our Next.js application.
 So let's add a postbuild hook to our package.json file:

 ```
 {